Learning Resources, Support, and Services

 - Workshops: Workshops are offered on stress management, test anxiety, time management, improving academic success, practical college survival strategies, and many other topics.

-The Student Success Department works collaboratively to provide resources to enhance the student experience, along with programs and prevention services to address and alleviate barriers to completion.
-The mission is achieved through outreach efforts including Fostering Bright Futures, the Office of Volunteerism and Student Leadership, Pathways Male Mentoring Services, Student Advocacy and Support and Wellness Services.
+The Student Engagement and Impact Department works collaboratively to provide resources to enhance the student experience, along with programs and prevention services to address and alleviate barriers to completion.
+The mission is achieved through outreach efforts including Fostering Bright Futures, the Office of Volunteerism and Student Leadership, Pathways Male Mentoring Services and Student Advocacy, Student Impact Coaches and Wellness Counseling Services.

 - Fostering Bright Futures

-The Fostering Bright Futures (FBF) program is a public-private partnership that provides a comprehensive support structure to assist youth who are making the transition from the foster care system to independent young adulthood.
+The Fostering Bright Futures (FBF) program is a public-private partnership that provides a comprehensive support structure to assist students who are making the transition from the foster care system to independent young adulthood.

 The Office of Volunteerism and Student Leadership (OVAL) helps students develop the knowledge and skills to serve their communities; provides them with service opportunities; and encourages them to become engaged and active leaders, locally and globally.
-OVAL provides leadership training and service experiences in support of Wake Tech’s core values of accountability, respect, responsibility, and collaboration.
+Within its framework OVAL provides leadership training and service experiences in support of Wake Tech’s core values of accountability, respect, responsibility, and collaboration.

-The mission of Pathways Male Mentoring Services is to increase academic engagement and success rates for minority male students (current and prospective) at Wake Tech.
+Pathways Male Mentoring Services mission is to increase academic engagement and success rates for minority male students (current and prospective) at Wake Tech.
 The program includes departmental collaborations, partnerships with the local school system, and programming initiatives across the college.